 For most people, home is their most cherished place in the world.
 It is embedded with countless memories full of joy and filled with the most beloved treasures.
-Moreover, home is a great investment and a valuable asset.
+Moreover, a home is a great investment and a valuable asset.

 No one wants anything to happen to their home, yet wear and tear and life’s unpredictability often lead to things needing to be repaired or replaced.
 To make it easier to recover from unexpected or accidental damages that are out of your hands, it is a good idea to get homeowners’ insurance.

-Standard homeowners’ insurance policy usually applies to single family homes.
+Standard homeowners’ insurance policy usually applies to single-family homes.
 If you live in a condo or a co-op, you should get condo insurance instead.
 If you are renting, then you benefit from renters insurance, and if you own a home and rent the property out to others, then landlord insurance is the option for you.

 The policy includes four main types of coverage: